RainVon/rainvon.github.io/README.md

 ### <a name="chart-skills"></a>Chart Skills

 I use [Chart.js](http://www.chartjs.org/) to show skills, the type of skills' chart is radar, if you want to custom, please read document of Chart.js and edit **_includes/sections/skills.html** and **_data/index/skills.yml**.

-### <a name="categories-in-blog-page"></a>Categories in blog page

-In blog page, we categorize posts into several categories by url, all category pages use same template html file - `_includes/category.html`.

-For example: URL is `http://127.0.0.1:4000/python/`.
-In `_data/blog.yml`, we define this category named `Python`, so in `_includes/category.html` we get this URL(/python/) and change it to my category(Python), then this page are posts about **Python**.
-The following code is about how to get url and display corresponding posts in  `_includes/category.html`.

 ```html
 <div class="row">